Garden-AI/garden/docs/user_guide/tutorial.md

-## Publish Your First Model in a Garden in 15 Minutes
+## Publish Your First Model in 15 Minutes

 In this tutorial you will publish a trained ML model with Garden.
 Then you can invoke the model remotely on a Garden demo server.

 ![Box and arrow diagram showing the steps to publish a Garden entrypoint.](./images/Clean-Garden-Diagram.jpg)

+For this walkthrough, we will deploy a simple Scikit-Learn model that classifies irises.
+We already have the trained model [here in a public Hugging Face repository](https://huggingface.co/Garden-AI/sklearn-seedling/tree/main).
+You do not need to train a model yourself for this tutorial.

 ### Prerequisites